sergioahp/logit-amplification/writeup/main.typ

   then model weight interpolation could serve as the language model equivalent of LoRA weight mixing in stable diffusion (weight-space interpolation).
-  This raises questions about whether combining both approaches - weight interpolation during model loading and logit amplification during inference - produces complementary or overlapping effects on model behavior.
+  This raises questions about whether combining both approaches - weight interpolation during model loading and model diff amplification during inference - coud produce complementary and or overlapping effects on model behavior.

 + Reinforcement learning approaches for prompt optimization: Training a model using RLVW (reinforcement learning from verifiable rewards) to find prompts